Sixteen killed, many injured as AIE flight overshoots runway and falls into valley

 An IG of police has been deputed to oversee the rescue operations.
 Fire and Rescue teams of two districts-- Kozhikode and Malappuram have been engaged.
 According to information from Kozhikode medical college, seriously injured people have been admitted there.

-The condition of a mother and child injured in the accident was very serious, Health minister K K Shailaja said.
+The condition of a mother and child injured in the accident was very serious, Health minister K K Shailaja said, PTIRRT TGB CORR UD DSP BN WELCOME BN WELCOME.

 ALSO READ